ZacharieGignac/RoomKitTools/README.md

 All presentation types detection.
 Sync and async models, includes event-based presentation status detection

 ## xPrompts
 Prompts and TextInput simplified.
 No FeedbackId to manage, only callbacks.
 Supports callbacks per choice, any and clear.
+Uses the same JSON format than the original xapi prompts and textinput.